Additive codes attaining the Griesmer bound: Linear equation systems over and the Smith normal form

 Given these reformulations one can turn the conditions from Lemma~\ref{lemma_partitonable_les} into fairly explicit ones and decide whether $\star[r]-\cM$ is $h$-partitionable over $\F_q$ for a given premultiset of points $\cM$ in $\PG(r-1,q)$.
 However, determining the smallest $\sigma\in \N$ such that $\sigma[r]-\cM$ is $h$-partitionable over $\F_q$ is a significant and hard challenge.
 One example is given by partial spreads of $h$-spaces.
 To this end let $A_q(r,2h;h)$ denote the maximum number of $h$-spaces in $\PG(r-1,q)$ such that each point is covered at most once.
 For a given partial spread $\cP$ let $\cM$ denote the set of uncovered points.
 In our notation $\cP$ is a faithful projective $h-(\#\cP,r,s,1)_q$ system with type $1\cdot [r]-\cM$, where $\#\cP$ and $s$ can be computed from $\cM$ via Lemma~\ref{lemma_compute_parameters_from_premultiset}.
 In the other direction we have the conditions $\#\cM\equiv [r]_q\pmod{[h]_q]}$, $\cM(P)\le 1$ for every point $P$, and $\cM(H)\equiv \#\cM\pmod{q^{h-1}}$ for every hyperplane $H$ of $\PG(r-1,q)$.
 As an example we state $129\le A_2(11,8;4)\le 132$ \cite{kurz2017packing}.
 There cannot be a partial spread of $133$ solids ($4$-spaces) in $\PG(10,2)$ since there is no $8$-divisible set of $52$ points in $\PG(10,2)$ while there are $8$-divisible sets of cardinality $67$, see e.g.\ \cite{honold2018partial,honold2019lengths}.
 So, the open question is whether $[11]-\cM$ can be partitioned into $132$ solids for one of these choices for $\cM$.
 Another example is given by $244\le A_3(8,6;3)\le 248$.
 If $A_3(8,6;3)=248$, then the set $\cM$ of uncovered points has to be the unique $9$-divisible set of points with cardinality $56$ over $\F_3$, which is known as the \emph{Hill cap} \cite{hill1978caps}, see e.g.\ \cite[Section 6]{honold2018partial} for more details.
+With e.g.\ $25\,095\,280$ planes in $\PG(7,3)$ the parameters for the Hill cap are already rather large, so that we consider another example for the application of Lemma~\ref{lemma_partitonable_les}. \begin{example} Let us consider multisets of lines in $\PG(4,2)$, so that the premultiset of points $\cM$ has to be $2$-divisible.
+Let us choose $\cM$ as a set of $10$ points.
+Up to symmetry there are $26$ choices for $\cM$, see e.g.\ \cite{projective_divisible_binary_codes}.
+The smallest possible spanned dimension is four and here $\cM$ is given as the complement of a projective base a.k.a.\ frame of a solid.
+In a first step we compute a solution $x\in\Z^{\qbin{5}{2}{2}}$ of $A^{1,2;5,2}\cdot x=\sigma v-z$, where $v$ is the all-one vector of size $\qbin{5}{1}{2}=31$ and $z$ the incidence vector of $\cM$.
+To this end we compute the Smith normal form of $A^{1,2;5,2}$, i.e.\ integral matrices $S$ and $T$ such that $S \cdot A^{1,2;5,2} \cdot T$ is an integral diagonal matrix.
+In our situation $D=S \cdot A^{1,2;5,2} \cdot T$ consists of $26$ ones, four twos, and a six in the main diagonal.
+Setting $x=Tx'$, $v'=Sv$, $z'=Sz$, and multiplying our equation by $S$ from the left we obtain $Dx'=\sigma v'-z'$.
+Since $\sigma\equiv \#\cM=10\pmod 3$, we choose $\sigma=1$ and easily solve the equations for the first $31$ components of $x'$.
+The other $155-31=124$ entries of $x'$ can be chosen as arbitrary integers, so that we set them to zero.
+Using $x=Tx'$ we obtain a solution $x\in\Z^{\qbin{5}{2}{2}}$ of our initial equation system for $\sigma=1$ by a simple matrix multiplication.
+All those computations can be performed by a small \texttt{GAP} script using the \texttt{FinInG} package \cite{fining}.
+Here we only remark that the most negative entry of the computed solution $x$ has a value of $-424$.
+So, we consider the modified solution $\widetilde{x}:=x+424\cdot v\in\N^{155}$ and $\widetilde{\sigma}=\sigma+15\cdot 424=6361$ as corresponding multiplier for the ambient space, i.e.\ $\left(\widetilde{\sigma}+3t\right)\cdot [5]-\cM$ is $2$-partitionable over $\F_2$ for all $t\in\N$.
+Instead of setting the unspecified $124$ entries of $x'$ to zero we can also consider them as integer variables and replace $\sigma=1$ by $\sigma=1+3t$ for another variable $t\in\Z$.
+With this, an ILP model for the minimum possible $\sigma$ such that $\sigma[5]-\cM$ is $2$-partitionable over $\F_2$ is given by the minimization of $t$ subject to $Tx'\ge 0$.
+It turns out that $4[5]-\cM$ is $2$-partionable into a set of lines over $\F_2$ while $[5]-\cM$ is not.
+For the latter statement we give an easy theoretical proof.
+To this end, let $S$ be the solid spanned by the points $P$ with $\cM(P)>0$.
+Each of the seven lines, for the case $t=0$, intersects $S$ it at least a point.
+Since only $15-\#\cM=5$ points of $S$ need to be covered, we obtain a contradiction. \end{example}